 - Priority/ Preferential expenses – House rent, Petrol expenses, Grocery, Electricity Bills, etc

 - Important but not Priority – Gas bills, DTH recharges, Internet bills, Mobile recharges

-- Unimportant and Useless expenses – Restaurant bills, Purchase of Cloths, Unnecessary Gadgets like buying mobiles on regular basis etc.,
+- Unimportant and Useless expenses – Restaurant bills, Purchase of Clothes, Unnecessary Gadgets like buying mobiles when a new model comes etc.,

 All these expenses will be called “Revenue Expenditure” only.
 To understand the same as per the Accounting,